Poset Matrix Structure Via Partial Composition Operations: Introduction

 The rest of the paper is structured as follows.
 In section two, the three partial composition operation rules for poset matrix construction are formulated.
-In section three, we provide some key structural properties of connected and disconnected poset matrices based on the partial composition operations introduced in section two.
-We provide all the examples of obtaining poset matrices of order $4$ using the partial composition operations of poset matrices.
-We then use the insights from this step to computationally determine all the $44$ connected poset matrices of order $5$ by encoding the results using partial composition operations on poset matrices.
+In section three, we provide some key structural properties of poset matrices and their dual representations based on partial composition operations.